Office of Private Sector

 Brekke is perfectly suited to lead OPS.
-He is a former FBI agent who worked a wide variety of criminal cases in several different field offices, and he also served for more than a decade as a chief security office for a major American retailer.
+He is a former FBI agent who worked a wide variety of criminal cases in several different field offices, and he also served for more than a decade as a chief security officer for a major American retailer.
 “Both experiences gave me an insider’s view of what the FBI needs and what private sector concerns are,” he explained.

 His primary message to the private sector?
 “By engaging with the American business community in a smarter and more effective manner, both the FBI and the private sector will be in a better position to counter today’s threats and identify and mitigate tomorrow’s.”

 “And in the end,” said Brekke, “it’s the American public that will benefit.”